1st build

 According to the Nature Review in Immunology “A narrow definition of dysbiosis is as a stable microbial community state that functionally contributes to the aetiology, diagnosis or treatment of …

 An ancient wheat species (Triticum monococcum) that has been in cultivation for thousands of years.
-Einkorn : the most ancient type of wheat.
-This is a diploid, meaning that it …
+I use this flour for pastry, and for simple tin loaves as well as in …

 A property of dough which allows it to regain its shape after being stretched.
 A strong dough is elastic but not very extensible.
 See also ‘Extensibility’.